 In 2004, diamond producer, DeBeers, launched a national campaign encouraging women to splurge on a ring for themselves to be worn on their right hand in order to celebrate their power and independence.
 The campaign dismissed the notion that women needed to wait to become engaged in order to acquire such a beautiful and expensive piece of jewelry.
 Flash forward ten years to the present day where the National Association of Realtors has recently released a study identifying single women as the second largest segment of home buyers after married couples.
 It goes without saying that girl power and buying power go hand-in-hand.
 Looking to capitalize on this growing market with the sale of your home?
 We’ve got a few pointers for you!

-Space to Entertain: Whether it’s having a wine & cheese night, hosting their book club, or throwing a backyard barbecue, female home buyers favor homes that allow them to place hostess.
-During showings or open houses, have your real estate agent highlight items such as your home’s multi-room audio system, built in wine rack, or backyard gazebo.
+Space to Entertain: Whether it’s having a wine & cheese night, hosting their book club, or throwing a backyard barbecue, female home buyers favor homes that allow them a place to hostess.
+During showings or open houses, have your real estate agent highlight items such as your home’s multi-room audio system, built in wine rack, swimming pool, or backyard gazebo.

 Closet Space: Shoes, purses, sweaters and leggings…oh my!
 Never have we heard a woman complain that her closet was too big.
 For this one, bigger is better…PERIOD!